Tesla Has Only Manufactured 440 Model 3s To Date, Insider Sources Say

 The problem apparently stems from the Gigafactory 1 in Nevada where the battery modules are being manufactured.
 The battery module is one of the most complex elements of the vehicle and making them is very labor intensive when it’s not completely automated.

 Therein lies the problem.
-Elon Musk previously said that a subcontractor “dropped the ball” so badly that they had to completely re-work the software that’s supposed to automate the production line.
+Elon Musk previously said that a subcontractor “dropped the ball” so badly that they had to completely rework the software that’s supposed to automate the production line.
 Now, new electromechanical elements must be fabricated and installed.
-So this has understandably caused a delay since the Model 3’s long-range battery pack consists of 4 modules with a combined total of 4416 cells.
+So this has understandably caused a delay since the Model 3’s long-range battery pack consists of four modules with a combined total of 4416 cells.
 As Electrek notes, it would be incredibly time-consuming to connect over 1,000 cells per module in a manufacturing environment that isn’t completely automated.
 So it’s no wonder that the delivery of Model 3s to customers has been delayed.

 New post (2018 Tesla Model 3) has been published on Car Rumors Release – https://t.co/PwgcZDLjw3 pic.twitter.com/DYmkyy2khz